RstTiwari/explorevasai.github.io/README.md

 HTML
-* How put Full Scale playing  video in Background
+* How  to put Full Scale playing  video in Background
 * Uses of diff kind of tag such as ul ,il, div
 * how to define class and Id's
 * how to put comment in Html